Delayed Life Insurance Claim Fact Sheet

 How long should a life insurance claim take

-Can insurers delay indefinitely
+Can a life insurance company delay payment indefinitely

 Does a delay mean the claim will be denied